7thCore/mcsrv-script/README.md

 Copy your game files to the server folder in the created user's home folder.

 After the installation finishes you can reboot the operating system and the service files will start the game server automaticly on boot.

+Any other script commands are available with:

+./mcsrv-script.bash -help

 That should be it.